BritishMuseum/bm-charisma/README.md

 There are versions for Windows and OS X. On Linux, start your package manager and search for "nip2".

-# Colour calibration with calibrate.ws
+# Colour calibration with viscalib.ws

-Use workspace calibrate.ws to perform visible-light colour calibration of one image or a set of images.
+Use workspace viscalib.ws to perform visible-light colour calibration of one image or a set of images.

 # False-colour images with false-colour.

 Use workspace false-colour.ws to prepare UV or IR false-colour images.

+It can also prepare calibrated UV and IR reflectance images.

-# UV-fluorescence images with uvlumcalib.ws
+# UV-fluorescence images with uvlcalib.ws

 Use this workspace to calibrate UV-induced fluorescence images.
+The workspace can use the Kubelka-Munk colour-mixing equations to generate fluorescence-only images.

+# IR-fluorescence images with uvlcalib.ws

+Use this workspace to calibrate visible-induced IR-fluorescence images.
 The workspace can use the Kubelka-Munk colour-mixing equations to generate fluorescence-only images.